mswiseman/Moon/_posts/science_graphics.md

 2. Large file sizes often hinder collaboration unless stored on large-file compatible cloud storage system
 3. Shapes used to make infographics are not vector-based and thus do not scale well

-Nonetheless, I've learned to work with what I had (including my limited artistic abilities) and have assembled some pretty eye catching work over the years.
+Nonetheless, I've learned to work with what I had (including my limited artistic abilities :smirk:) and have assembled some pretty eye catching work over the years.
 See below.

 <img src="https://raw.githubusercontent.com/mswiseman/mswiseman.github.io/master/assets/img/mlo.jpg" width=300 align=center>
 *Figure 2.
 My recent poster on my PhD research.*